 What signs of head pain should we look for of a dog, and what may a dog’s headache tell us about its general health?

-Using veterinarian advice and guidance we will look at how best to diagnose a canine headache, what pain may mean in terms of the dog’s general health, and what we can do to ease the dog’s pain.
+Using veterinarian advice and guidance we will look at how best to diagnose a canine headache, what pain may mean in terms of your dog’s general health, and what we can do to ease your dog’s pain.

 A human patient may complain about their sore head and in doing so demand that something is done about it.
 A dog may not be able to complain in the same way, but it can communicate suffering and pain in other more subtle ways.
 Learn how best to tell whether a dog has a headache and what you as its owner can do about it.